 The majority of Client Data that you will provide to us will not be ‘personal data’ as such term is defined in Data Protection Laws.

-Because there is a possibility that some of the Client Data may include small items of personal data you acknowledge and agree that in respect of such Client Data you act either as a data controller or as a data processor in regard to the data of your clients and that, as a result, we act as a data processor and/or as a sub-data processor in relation to any such Client Data which is also personal data.
+Because there is a possibility that some of the Client Data may include small items of personal data you acknowledge and agree that in respect of such Client Data you act either as a Data Controller or as a Data Processor and that, as a result, we act as a data processor and/or as a Sub-Data Processor in relation to any such Client Data which is also personal data.
 All terms used in this provision have the meanings given to them in the Data Protection Laws.

 You will have entered or (as the case may be) will enter with these third-party processors into a written agreement substantially on that third party’s standard terms of business incorporating terms which are substantially similar to those set out in this section on the use of personal data.
 As between you and us, you shall remain fully liable for all acts or omissions of any third-party processor appointed by you in this way.

-Client Data will be deleted 30 days after processing.
+Client Data processed by us will be deleted by us 30 days after processing.

 How and when do we collect personal information?

-If you are a customer of Ledgerscope, we collect the personal information that you provide to us when you register as a customer or create an account on one of our Websites.
+If you are a Client of Ledgerscope, we collect the personal information that you provide to us when you register as a Client or create an account on one of our Websites.
 If you use a form on our Websites, phone or email to contact us we will store included personal information.